Osdorn-Typewriter-Repair/osdorn_project/README.md

-# Osdorn Typwriting Repair
+# Osdorn Typewriting Repair
 ## Analysis of Zillow log error data

 ### Goal
 Improve our original estimate of the log error by using clustering methodologies.

 ### Team
 Padraic Doran and Sean Oslin

 ### Included with Github
+- Jupyter notebook with calculations.
+- README with background on the project
+- Text files with functions for the

 ### Data source and SQL query
 - Only data from 2017 were used.

 - Only single-unit properties (almost entirely single family homes) were analyzed.

 - All properties had to have a minimum of one unit, one bathroom and one bedroom.

 - If a property was bought more than once during a year, the query was limited to the latest transaction.

 - Records missing latitude and longitude were excluded because they are fundamental to the scope of the project.

 - 55,720 records were imported into Python

 ### Data preparation
 - Started with 78 columns of data.

-- Deleted duplicate columns, total = 68
+- Deleted duplicate columns, new total = 68

 - Deleted attributes with less than 90% of cells filled, new total = 29

-- Deleted rows with less than 75% of cells filled, total unchanged
+- Deleted rows with less than 75% of cells filled, total columns unchanged

 - Deleted unneeded and redundant attributes, new total 14